JensonZhu14/AcGAN/README.md

 * Attention Results
 * ![attention_results](images/attention_result.png)

-* Results on Morph Dataset
+* Results on the Morph Dataset

 * ![results_on_morph](images/aging_morph_result.png)

-* Comparison of AcGAN, IPCGAN, and CAAE in Morph Dataset
+* Comparison of AcGANs, IPCGANs, and CAAE in the Morph Dataset

   ![comparison_result](images/comparison_in_vis.png)